 Are deer damaging forests?

-It is easy to blame deer for problems with forest growth, but these many other factors contribute to these: Acid rain, insects, disease, forest fragmentation, pollution, loss of soil fertility, browsing by other animals, invasive plant species, parasitic organisms, climatic and weather extremes and development.
-Forest growth in deer "exclosures" (small areas fenced to exclude deer is often pointed to as proof of deer impacts on forests, yet we must be mindful that these protected areas show us what a patch of forest might look like without any deer.
+It is easy to blame deer for problems with forest growth, but the biodiversity of forests is affected by many factors in addition to browsing by deer and other animals: Acid rain, insects, disease, forest fragmentation, pollution, loss of soil fertility, invasive plant species, parasitic organisms, climatic and weather extremes and development.
+Forest growth in deer "exclosures" (small areas fenced to exclude deer) is often pointed to as proof of deer impacts on forests, yet we must be mindful that these protected areas show us what a patch of forest might look like without any deer.
 Such a state is no more "natural" than deer presence in great numbers.

 Are deer causing biodiversity loss?